aewshopping/ssg-deploy-test/src/posts/reviews/2022-01-21-review-empire_and_righteous_nati.md

 This is how I try to handle conflict resolution between my kids as well, although the three year old is not quite up to the flowery language of thanks memorialised by the Korean King Kojong:

->>'I am frightened and ashamed, and there is no way I can be forgiven...
-I never imagined I would escape blame and punishment, yet Permission has been granted to supply timber.
-With the command to dispatch men to receive it, I am emotionally overcome in the extreme and rendered utterly speechless...'
+>>I am frightened and ashamed, and there is no way I can be forgiven...
+I never imagined I would escape blame and punishment, yet permission has been granted to supply timber.
+With the command to dispatch men to receive it, I am emotionally overcome in the extreme and rendered utterly speechless...
 >>> Empire and Righteous Nation, Odd Arne Westad

 ### Why does Korea even exist?